What is forex trading?

 - Minor pairs - less frequently traded, these often feature major currencies against each other instead of the US dollar.
 Includes: EUR/GBP, EUR/CHF, GBP/JPY

 - Exotics pairs- a major currency against one from a small or emerging economy.
 Includes: USD/PLN, GBP/MXN, EUR/CZK

 - Regional pairs - pairs classified by region – such as Scandinavia or Australasia.
 Includes: EUR/NOK, AUD/NZD, AUD/SGD

 Most forex transactions are carried out by banks or individuals by seeking to buy a currency that will increase in value against the currency they sell.
 However, if you have ever converted one currency into another, for example, when traveling, you have made a forex transaction.

 How does forex trading work?

 Institutional forex trading takes place directly between two parties in an over-the-counter (OTC) market.
-This means there are no centralized exchanges (like the stock market), and the institutional forex market is instead run by a global network of banks and other organizations.
+Meaning there are no centralized exchanges (like the stock market), and the institutional forex market is instead run by a global network of banks and other organizations.

 Transactions are spread across four major forex trading centers in different time zones: London, New York, Sydney, and Tokyo.
 Since there is no centralized location, you can trade forex 24 hours a day.

-Most traders speculating on forex prices will not plan to take delivery of the currency itself; instead they make exchange rate predictions to take advantage of price movements in the market.
+Most traders speculating on forex prices do not take delivery of the currency itself.
+Instead, traders will make exchange rate predictions to take advantage of price movements in the market.
 The most popular way of doing this is by trading derivatives, such as a rolling spot forex contract offered by IG.

 Trading derivatives allows you to speculate on an asset’s price movements without taking ownership of that asset.
-For instance, when trading forex with IG, you can make a prediction on the direction in which you think a currency pair’s price will move.
+For instance, when trading forex with IG, you can predict on the direction in which you think a currency pair’s price will move.
 The extent to which your prediction is correct determines your profit or loss.

 The three different types of forex market: